Estonia Freight And Logistics Market Size and Share

 By Freight Forwarding: Maritime weight prevails while air forwarding scales up

-Sea and inland waterway forwarding dominated with 72.09% share in 2024, riding on stable feeder loops linking Muuga to Hamburg and Rotterdam.
+Sea and inland waterway freight forwarding dominated with a 72.09% share in 2024, riding on stable feeder loops linking Muuga to Hamburg and Rotterdam.
 Forwarders provide value-added customs brokerage and bonded warehousing, critical amid sanctions on Russian-origin goods.
-Air forwarding, though a modest 4% slice, is the fastest rider at 4.42% CAGR (2025-2030) as electronics, live-science consignments, and urgent spares require overnight lift via Frankfurt and Helsinki hubs.
+Air freight forwarding is the fastest rider at 4.42% CAGR (2025-2030) as electronics, live-science consignments, and urgent spares require overnight lift via Frankfurt and Helsinki hubs.
 Blockchain ledgers and electronic bills of lading, encouraged by eFTI mandates, compress file-to-file times and cut dispute risk, granting tech-savvy agents an edge.

 Sanction risks push Estonian forwarders to cultivate routes through Central Europe and the Mediterranean, reducing reliance on eastern gateways.
 Larger global groups pursue bolt-on buys of niche Baltic agents to access compliant corridor knowledge, accelerating consolidation within the Estonia freight and logistics market.